apsislabs/apsisio/_posts/2016-11-02-on-getting-hired-the-second-time.md

 This only confirmed in my mind that it probably *wasn't* a real company.
 I was bummed, but I was coincidentally given a bit more responsibility at work which helped me tough it out for another few months.
 I was spared quitting *that* job when we didn't manage to get a signed contract with a huge client [^2].

 For the next 9 months I worked at an awesome startup ([Rollbar](https://www.rollbar.com)) as a support engineer.
 While it wasn't _primarily_ a programming job, I did learn a lot about working with customers and I enjoyed the chance to try out work in a radically different environment than I'd worked in to date.
-On April Fools Day Wyatt sent me a note asking if I'd be open to interviewing again[^3].
+On April Fools Day, Wyatt sent me a note asking if I'd be open to interviewing again[^3].
 I happily accepted the interview and eventually the job offer that followed.

 ## The Lesson